 Where can you catch yellow fever?

 Yellow fever is endemic to the tropical regions of Africa and South America, both inside the cities and outside them (rainforest).
-You will not catch yellow fever in Asia.

 What are the symptoms?

 Three to six days after being infected the first symptoms can manifest themselves:

 - it feels like you have the flu